What Microsoft Surface Peripherals do I use

 The Surface Pen

 This is one of the devices I used the most.
 I use the Surface Pen a lot to draw graphics for architecture diagrams or during workshops instead of using a whiteboard.
-I also used it often for note taking or to make some comments on documents and slides.
-I love to the Surface Pen to do some quick sketching also on the Microsoft Whiteboard app or on Windows 10 Sticky Notes.
+I also used it often for note-taking or to make some comments on documents and slides.
+I love to the Surface Pen to do some quick sketching also on the Microsoft Whiteboard app or Windows 10 Sticky Notes.

 The Surface Headphones

 The latest addition to my setup is the Surface Headphones.
 The Surface Headphones are wireless noise-canceling headphones.
 Perfect when you travel or in a large office space to resource the noise around you.
 It also easily pairs with multiple devices, which makes it the ideal companion for Skype for Business or Microsoft Teams.

 One more Surface Peripheral – Surface Docking Station

 To transform my Surface into a desktop computer, I use the Surface Docking Station.
 I plugin one simple magnetic cable into the Surface, and I am connected to 2 27-inch screens, mouse and keyboard, network, and some external drives.